 Things To Do In Fort Lauderdale: Thrilling Itinerary For Palm Tree Lovers

 Searching for fun things to do in Fort Lauderdale for your trip?
-Fort Lauderdale is often overlooked due to its neighbor Miami.
+Fort Lauderdale is often overlooked due to its well-known neighbor, Miami.
 However, this guide will show you why you should tick this city off your bucket list during your trip to South Florida.

-The tropical metropolis of Fort Lauderdale has many sun-kissed beaches for beach bunnies, tasty restaurants, and waterfront entertainment for the perfect weekend getaway.
+The tropical metropolis of Fort Lauderdale has many sun-kissed beaches for beach bunnies, palm trees, tasty restaurants, and waterfront entertainment for the perfect weekend getaway.

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.